jayJs/wp-jay/README.md

 ##Installation

 Install as a normal Wordpress Theme:
+1. If theme folder name is not "wp-jay" (for example "wp-jay-master"), then change it to "wp-jay".
 1. Copy "wp-jay" to "wp-content/themes/"
 2. Activate from "Appearance" menu in backend.
-PS.
-Do not change the name of "wp-jay" folder.

 Install [WP-API plugin](https://wordpress.org/plugins/json-rest-api/)
 1. Copy "json-rest-api" to "wp-content/plugins/"